scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 * Constructor symbols don't support any properties.
 * Constructors don't have type parameters and return types, but we still represent their signatures with `MethodType`.
-In these signatures, type parameters are inherited from the enclosing class and the return type is the type of the enclosing class parameterized with references to these type parameters.
+In these signatures, type parameters are equal to `List()` and the return type is the type of the enclosing class parameterized with references to its type parameters.
 * Primary constructor parameters with `val` and `var` modifiers give rise to multiple different symbols as described above.